R · W · STOVER

 How big is the audience?

-803K on Facebook, 700K+ on TikTok, 200K+ on YouTube, 99K on Instagram.
+803K on Facebook, 700K+ on TikTok, 200K+ on YouTube, 99K on Instagram, 87K on Snapchat, 7.3K on Pinterest.
 578 active subs on the Weekly Shiver.
 Around 10.9 million views across the last 90 days.
 Reach skews 25 to 54 with strong horror-fan engagement.

 What kind of horror do you cover?